jmargutt/python-docker-app/README.md

 # python-docker-app
-template for python docker app
+template for python docker app and instructions for deployment in Azure

 ## Requirements
 Locally: